Policy

 UKRI’s usual practice, as well as the approach we set out in our consultation, is that any associated measures will be graduated and with the aim of supporting research organisations to address compliance issues.

-While the policy for monographs, book chapters and edited collections commences on 1 January 2024, we will not start to monitor compliance until September 2024 onwards.
+While the policy for monographs, book chapters and edited collections commenced from 1 January 2024, for the purposes of monitoring compliance we consider the period starting from September 2024.
 This is to provide a bedding-in period to allow research organisations and award holders to establish practice and mechanisms for UKRI’s new policy and funding approach.

 How will UKRI monitor compliance with the terms and conditions of the block grant for research articles?